BAIRD G, Sustainable Buildings in Practice: What the Users Think, Routledge, Abingdon, 2010. A real-world perspective based on indefatigable research.

 BRAND S., How Buildings Learn: what happens after they are built, Penguin, 1994.
 A BBC documentary series in 1997 based on the same idea.
 This book is a must-read.
 Ridiculously, the British edition was banned for a while because it upset a designer, then it was re-issued with some of the good bits missing.

 CAMPBELL J., Grammatical Man: information, entropy, language and life, Simon and Schuster, New York, 1982.
-The section on redundancy and constraints in information theory are especially good.
+The section on redundancy and constraints in information theory is especially good.

 COLE, Ray and LORCH, Richard (eds), Buildings, Culture and Environment: informing global and local practices, Blackwell Publishing, 2004.